Pomax/are-we-flying/docs/index.md

 So we start by actually getting our current bank and bank acceleration values, and defining our maximum allowed values and then:

-1. We correct our bank: if we're banking a lot, we want to correct a lot, and if we're banking a little, we want to correct just a little, but we always want to correct by at least a tiny amount.
+1. We correct our bank: if we're banking a lot, we want to correct a lot, and if we're banking a little, we want to correct just a little, and if we're perfectly level, we don't want to correct at all.
 Which is exactly what we wrote `constrainMap` to do for us.
-2. Then, we correct our bank acceleration by trimming opposite to the direction we're accelerating in.
-This will undo some of our bank correction, but as long as we use a smaller step size the code will "prioritize" zeroing our bank angle over our bank acceleration.
+2. Then, we correct our bank acceleration by trimming opposite to the direction that our bank is accelerating in.
+This will undo some of our bank correction, but as long as we use a smaller step size than for our bank correction, the code will "prioritize" zeroing our bank angle over our bank acceleration.
 3. Finally, we update our trim, and then we wait for the autopilot to trigger this function again during the next run, letting us run through the same procedure, but with (hopefully!) slightly less wrong values.
 Provided that this function runs enough times, we'll converge on level flight, and that's exactly what we want.

 Although we do still need to update the autopilot code so that we can turn this feature on and off.
 First, we'll define a constants file for housing things like autopilot modes in `api/autopilot/utils/constants.js`: